ows-cloud/apps/multicompany_base/readme/CONFIGURE.rst

 Set the active company as env.company in a central place, so controllers will know the company by default? request.httprequest.cookies.get("cids") - The first cid is the active company.

-`sudo_bypass_global_rules()` will bypass the global rules in sudo mode.
+`bypass_company_rules()` will bypass the company rules created by multicompany_base.
-Never use this method, except when there is no alternative.
+Use this method only when there is no better alternative.